4 Factors That Contribute To Post-Workout Fatigue

 Sleep Deprivation And Overexertion

 At first glance, it may seem like sleep and exercise are unrelated.
 In fact, however, that is not the case.
 For your muscles to recover after a workout, you need to sleep for a minimum of eight hours each night.
 If you aren't getting enough sleep, your muscles will still be struggling to recover by the time you work out the next day.

 Another reason for exhaustion is if you are trying to achieve too much with your workouts.
 Doing workouts that are too intense for your current level of fitness could leave you physically drained.
 Try backing off and working out at a lower intensity level for a little while, slowly increasing the intensity over time.
 The key is to pay attention to how you are feeling and make adjustments accordingly.

 Failing To Prepare Your Body

 When you warm up before a workout, it allows you to gradually increase your blood flow and respiratory rate rather than just jumping right in at an ultra-intense pace.
-The same holds true for cooling down since it provides your body with a chance to gradually decrease your blood flow and respiratory rate.
+The same holds true for cooling down since it provides your body with a chance to decrease your blood flow and respiratory rate gradually.
 If you don't cool down, it can cause excess fatigue.
-Cooling down also helps your lungs recover, allowing your breathing to slowly returned to a normal rate again.
+Cooling down also helps your lungs recover, allowing your breathing to slowly return to a normal rate again.